CME Group faces battle in bid to shrink board

-CHICAGO (Reuters) - CME Group Inc (CME.O), the world’s largest futures market operator, aims to win shareholder approval on Wednesday to halve the number of board members who represent Chicago Mercantile Exchange users.
+CHICAGO, May 20 (Reuters) - CME Group Inc, the world’s largest futures market operator, aims to win shareholder approval on Wednesday to halve the number of board members who represent Chicago Mercantile Exchange users.

 Company executives are expected to face questions from investors about the proposal at Wednesday’s annual meeting in Chicago.
 At least three directors, three candidates for CME’s board, and five former board members have publicly opposed the plan.